• A fresh, one foot layer of snow covers the John Brown House. The windows of the home are decorated with wreathes and the sun shines onto the house.

-Discover close to 240 years of rural Niagara history at The Brown Homestead.
+Discover close to 240 years of rural Niagara history and built heritage at The Brown Homestead.

 • Reconciliation Action Plan